The center of the categorified ring of differential operators: Introduction

-As anticipated in Theorem \ref{main-thm-intro}, the center $\Z(\H(\Y))$ is (slightly incorrectly!) equivalent to the category of $\fD$-modules on $\LY$, the loop stack of $\Y$.
+\sec{Outline of the center computation} As anticipated in Theorem \ref{main-thm-intro}, the center $\Z(\H(\Y))$ is (slightly incorrectly!) equivalent to the category of $\fD$-modules on $\LY$, the loop stack of $\Y$.
 Such answer is literally correct whenever $L\Y$ is \emph{bounded}, but should otherwise be modified as explained below (from Section \ref{sssec:big catch} on).

-In Section \ref{ssec:overview-computing-center}, we explain how to guess this incorrect answer.
-This will also give hints as to how correct it, which we take up in Section \ref{sssec:big catch}.
+In Section \ref{ssec:overview-computing-center}, we show how to guess this incorrect answer; this will also give hints as to how correct it, which we take up in Section \ref{sssec:big catch}.

 \ssec{Computing the center} Let us get acquainted with $\H(\Y)$ by explaining a natural approach to computing its Drinfeld center.
+Recall that $\Y$ is a quasi-compact derived algebraic stack that is perfect, bounded and with perfect cotangent complex.
+We usually denote by $m: \H(\Y) \otimes \H(\Y) \to \H(\Y)$ the multiplication functor and by $m^\rev$ the reversed multiplication (obtained from $m$ by swapping the two factors).

 \sssec{}